teddynted/website-content/content/blog/running-nextjs-app-on-a-lambda-function.md

 sls offline start
 ```

-Let's test on our `http://localhost:3000` on port `3000`
+Let's test on our `http://localhost:3000`

-> This `Serverless` plugin emulates `AWS` and `API Gateway` on your local machine to speed up your development cycles.
-To do so, it starts an HTTP server that handles the request's lifecycle like APIG does and invokes your handlers.
+> _This `Serverless` plugin emulates `AWS` and `API Gateway` on your local machine to speed up your development cycles.
+To do so, it starts an HTTP server that handles the request's lifecycle like APIG does and invokes your handlers._